LukeGrahamLandry/llvm_of_jvm/README.md

 > - This is a toy project.
 Use GraalVM for anything real.
 > - This is also my first project learning OCaml so the code probably sucks.

+The only garbage collection strategy so far is a reimplementation of the JDK's [Epsilon GC](https://blogs.oracle.com/javamagazine/post/epsilon-the-jdks-do-nothing-garbage-collector) ...what I'm saying is we just never free anything.
+That's good enough for short lived programs.

 ## Implemented

 - Math on all primitive types (+, -, *, =, %)